microsoft/fluentui-react-native/packages/experimental/Shimmer/SPEC.md

 ## Requirements

-If using FURN's theming, the `Shimmer` requires use of the `ThemeProvider` from `@fluentui-react-native/theme` to work properly with themes.
-Please see [this page](../../../docs/pages/Guides/UpdateThemeProvider.md) for information on updating your `ThemeProvider` if using the version from `@uifabricshared/theming-react-native`.
+To work with [FURN's theming](../../../docs/pages/Theming/Basics.md), the `Shimmer` requires the use of `ThemeProvider` from `@fluentui-react-native/theme`.

+Please see [this page](../../../docs/pages/Guides/UpdateThemeProvider.md) for information on updating your `ThemeProvider` if you are already using the older version from `@uifabricshared/theming-react-native`.

 ## Sample Code